 The California company noted that multiple companies possess trademarks containing the word “armour” or “armor” and listed examples that included makers of golf equipment, footwear, vitamin supplements, and meats.

-Limited Brands Inc. (LTD)’s Victoria’s Secret unit sued a competing cosmetics company for trademark infringement.
+Limited Brands Inc. (LTD:US)’s Victoria’s Secret unit sued a competing cosmetics company for trademark infringement.

 The suit, filed July 11 in federal court in New Jersey, accused Black Knight Holdings LLC of Sparta, New Jersey, and its affiliated Rise Global Products LLC of Waco, Texas, of infringing trademarks associated with Victoria’s Secret’s “VS Fantasies” lines of hand and body creams.

 Packaging for the defendants’ Cielo line of body-care products “consists of slavish copies” of the VS Fantasies’ packaging, according to court papers.
 The Cielo products “use the same size and shape container, the same colors, gradations, layout and overall design” as Victoria’s Secret uses for is VS Fantasies, the company says in its pleadings.

 The defendants operate www.risingglobalproducts.com, which advertises and promotes the allegedly infringing products, according to the complaint.
 The website has shoe photos of three products and invites potential customers to “compare these products to Victoria’s Secret.”

 Victoria’s Secret says packaging choices for the Cielo products “far exceed the legal limits of comparison branding or legitimate private label trade dress and packaging.”
 The company said it is harmed by this, and the packaging is likely to cause “confusion, mistake or deception.”